kaaneser/sorting-visualizer/README.md

 - Visualization of various sorting algorithms (e.g., Bubble Sort, Selection Sort, Quick Sort, etc.).
 - Generating a random array or sorting a user-defined array.
 - Adjusting the speed of the sorting process.
-- Navigating forward or backward through the step-by-step sorting process.
+- Navigating step-by-step sorting process.
 - Verifying the sorted result array.

 ## Requirements